List of Re:Zero characters: Candidate Knights

 An easygoing Royal Guard knight and holder of the title "Sword Saint", who easily becomes friends with Subaru.
 He exhibits extraordinary powers in combat, and is stronger than all of his predecessors due to his unique ability to generate magical countermeasures to whatever his opponents past or present use.
 After discovering that Emilia's insignia reacted to Felt, Reinhard becomes Felt's knight for the royal election.
-He and Satella are the two most powerful characters in the world of the series.
+He is, stated directly by the author, the most powerful character in the world of the series.